About

 Hi, I’m Sarath, a member of the technical staff at Tenyx, where I’m part of the research team building the next generation of AI.
 My research interests span a range of topics, from signal processing, graph theory to geometric deep learning.

 Previously, I obtained my Ph.D. from the Ming Hsieh Department of Electrical and Computer Engineering at the University of Southern California, where I worked with Prof. Antonio Ortega.
 During my Ph.D., I focused on non-parametric, neighborhood/graph algorithms for understanding data and machine learning models.
+For more details, checkout my Thesis, Defense Slides.

 Want to connect, collaborate, or chat about grad school, research, etc.?
 Schedule a meeting here: Google Meet